krancour/brignext/PROPOSAL.md

 `2.0` branch can be merged into `master`, which remains the project's "main" branch throughout the entire process.

+N.B.: The above only outlines a technical procedure for managing parallel development of the 1.x and 2.x lines.
+Project maintainers will jointly need to define the windows for 1.x support, feature releases, bug fixes, and security patches, but establishing those is beyond the scope of this proposal.

 To address specific concerns about the continued availability of Brigade 1.x's stable Go libraries to third parties using _existing_ package import paths, all Brigade 2.0 source will be stored in a `v2/` folder, so that even when Brigade